Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 The second medical study came from the University of Miami's Hoffer and his colleagues.
 They described 25 embassy workers who had reported both exposure to a noise and symptoms.

-This study was rejected by JAMA, but eventually published in Laryngoscope Investigative Otolaryngology.
-It's a lesser-known journal where Hoffer serves as an editor.
+This study was rejected by JAMA but was eventually published in Laryngoscope Investigative Otolaryngology.
+It's a lesser-known journal for which Hoffer serves as an editor.

 One of the paper's key findings involved special goggles that track eye movements, Hoffer says.